* Retail stocks among S&P 500’s biggest decliners

 The Dow Jones industrial average slipped 24.49 points, or 0.19 percent, to 13,114.59 at the close.
 The Standard & Poor’s 500 Index shed 6.83 points, or 0.48 percent, to 1,419.83.
 The Nasdaq Composite Index dropped 22.44 points, or 0.74 percent, to 2,990.16.

 J.C.
-Penney Co was a notable exception to the weakness in retail stocks, surging 4.4 percent to $20.75 as the S&P 500's biggest gainer.
-It was followed closely by Bank of America and Genworth Financial, which gained 3 percent on the day and 35.5 percent on the year.
+Penney Co was a notable exception to the weakness in retail stocks, surging 4.4 percent to $20.75 as the S&P 500’s biggest gainer.
+It was followed closely by Bank of America and Genworth Financial, which each gained nearly 3 percent for the day.

 “People want to show they own names like these, making them prime ‘window dressing’ candidates,” said Wayne Kaufman, chief market analyst at John Thomas Financial in New York.